camunda/camunda-docs-manual/content/webapps/welcome/configuration.md

 # Logo and Header Color

-To change visual aspects of Welcome, you can edit the user stylesheet file located in `app/welcome/styles/user-styles.css`.
+You can change the visual aspects of Welcome.
+The user stylesheet file is located in `app/welcome/styles/user-styles.css`.
 This file contains CSS which is loaded into Welcome and can override the standard styles.